Last updated 03rd August 2018

-We make this guide available to assist you in this update.
-However, we recommend that you contact a specialized provider if you are facing any issues or have any doubts about managing, using or securing your server.
+We have made this guide available to assist you in applying this update.
+However, we recommend that you contact a specialist provider if you are facing any issues or have any doubts about managing, using or securing your server.

 - root access to the server via SSH

-- backup of your data (see the official documentation for your distribution)
+- a backup of your data (see the official documentation for your distribution)

 Identify the kernel